gcharang/komodo-wiki/Setup-Komodo-Notary-Node.md

 vim bitcoin.conf
 ```

-Paste this in your bitcoin.conf (replace recuser and rpcpassword)
+Paste this in your bitcoin.conf (replace rpcuser and rpcpassword)
 ```JSON
 server=1
 daemon=1